-It is a basic response of a person when they see a plus size model to think that since their job profile calls for it (being curvaceous), they can get away with eating whatever they want.
+It is a basic response of a person when they see a plus size model think that since their job profile calls for it (being curvaceous), they can get away with eating whatever they want.

 Myth 9- Models make a lot of money as soon as they start:

-When you heard the word professional model, you will basically assume that these models roll around in their money, like some commercials would have us believe.
-Like any other profession, professional modelling has a tough start, you aren’t paid as extravagantly as you would want to be, sometimes you even have to do free photoshoots just to get a kick start into the industry.
-There are times when the models are not even paid, they are just given the designer clothes they have modelled for.
+When you heard the word professional model, you will assume that these models roll around in their money, like some commercials would have us believe.
+Like any other profession, professional modeling has a tough start, you aren’t paid as extravagantly as you would want to be, sometimes you even have to do free photoshoots just to get a kick start into the industry.
+There are times when the models are not even paid, they are just given the designer clothes they have modeled for.

 While this might seem like a lucrative offer, clothes will not pay for your food or rent at the end of the month.
 Professional models also have hard sometimes.

-Myth 10- You get to keep all the clothes you model:
+Myth 10- You get to keep all the clothes, you model:

 On screen, we get the take an inside look into the fabulous life of a professional model.
 Living in huge houses is just the start.
-A sneak peek into their closet is enough to make any women green with jealousy.
+A sneak peeks into their closet is enough to make any women green with jealousy.
 Closets filled with Vera Wang, Jimmy Choo’s, Prada, Gucci, Chanel, you name it, they have it!

-In reality, the professional models don’t always get to keep all the clothes they model.
-As soon as the models present the clothes or shoes on the runway, they are immediately stripped off them and packed off.
+In reality, professional models don’t always get to keep all the clothes they model.
+As soon as the models present the clothes or shoes on the runway, they are immediately stripped of them and packed off.
 The clothes they do get to keep are often old, damaged, or even not to their liking.

 Myth 11- All beauty, no brains:

-It is a common misconception that in order to be a professional model, you have to score high points on the beauty scale, but can lack on the brains scale.
-This is really something that depends on person to person.
+It is a common misconception that to be a professional model, you have to score high points on the beauty scale, but can lack on the brains scale.
+This is something that depends on person to person.
 While some models might be the regular party girls, some have not even finished school, some models might be professional doctors, housewives, moms, or even grandmothers.
 No two people are the same, this goes for models as well.
 They are not all generically beauties with no personality.